Graph Generation Powered with LLMs for Boosting Multivariate Time-Series Representation Learning: Methodology

 \subsection{Overall Structure}

-To enhance the graph quality and facilitate improved representation learning with GNNs, we propose a framework that incorporates knowledge within LLMs.
-Our framework consists of two branches: the signal and knowledge branches.
-In the signal branch, sensor features are learned using encoders and then utilized for graph construction.
-The graph derived from MTS data is processed by GNN to capture spatial-temporal dependencies.
-To improve the graph quality, we introduce a knowledge-link graph by extracting general knowledge from LLMs in the knowledge branch.
-Recognizing the effectiveness of prompts in unlocking LLMs' potential \cite{radford2021learning}, sensor-level prompts are designed for extracting sensor semantic knowledge, and label-level prompts are further introduced to consider potential variations in sensor knowledge across distinct categories.
-To link the sensor-level knowledge, we generate a graph by establishing edges between them.
-With the knowledge-link graph which captures semantic knowledge of sensors and their relationships, we then introduce a graph alignment module to improve the graph derived from MTS signals.
-The module comprises node and edge alignment, aiming to align nodes and edges between the MTS-derived graph and the knowledge-link graph.
-Finally, a readout function is employed to obtain final features for downstream tasks.
+To empower MTS graph generation and representation learning with GNNs, we propose K-Link, which incorporates universal knowledge from LLMs.
+As shown in Fig. \ref{fig:overall}, we start with an MTS graph generation and GNN branch for learning representations, following the structure in previous studies \cite{wang2023fully} (details in the appendix).
+To improve MTS graph generation, we introduce the knowledge-link module, which extracts a knowledge-link graph from LLMs to explicitly capture universal knowledge of sensors and their relationships.
+Recognizing the success of prompts in unlocking LLMs' potential \cite{radford2021learning}, we design prompts as queries to extract relevant sensor-level knowledge.
+Specifically, we develop two types of prompts: sensor-level prompts to extract universal sensor knowledge and label-level prompts to account for variations in sensor knowledge across different categories.
+The extracted sensor knowledge is used to construct the knowledge-link graph by establishing edges based on their semantic relationships.
+With the knowledge-link graph that captures universal knowledge of sensors and their relationships, we introduce a graph alignment module, comprising node and edge alignment, to comprehensively transfer the knowledge within the knowledge-link graph to the graph generated from MTS data, thus improving MTS graph generation.